you-zhou/notes/dev.md

 ## Reading & Writing Files
 [ref: docs.python.org](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files)
+Note:
+Windows paths use \ as a separator, which can be problematic.
+Python strings also use \ as an escape character.
+If you had a directory named ”test” and wrote "C:\test", Python would treat \t as a tab character.
+The remedy for this is to use raw strings to represent Windows paths.
+Put an ==r== in front of the string: `r"C:\test"`

 ### open(filename, mode) binary v.s. text mode
 * text mode
 The default mode.
 Data strings are converted to files while reading and writing with a specific encoding (platform dependent).